Stanford-BIS/dronestorm/README.md

 `sudo python setup.py develop`

+## Run

+Runtime scripts can be found in the `runtime` directory.
+Executing one of the scripts should start the appropriate modules from the `runtime_modules` directory.
+As an example, to run a controller which simply forwards receiver data to the flight controller, change to the `runtime` directory and run `./run_control_none.sh`

 # Quadcopter Build 1

 In this build, the Raspberry Pi takes data in from the flight control board via